PlaidCloud/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 specify a list of additional conditions that the kubelet evaluates for Pod readiness.

 Readiness gates are determined by the current state of `status.condition` fields for the Pod.
-If Kubernetes cannot find such a condition in the `status.conditions` field of a Pod, the status of the condition is defaulted to "`False`".
+If PlaidCloud cannot find such a condition in the `status.conditions` field of a Pod, the status of the condition is defaulted to "`False`".